Demystifying Subsidized vs. Unsubsidized Loans: Know the Key Differences

 1. Interest:

-Subsidized loans: The key advantage of subsidized loans is that the federal government pays the interest during specific periods, saving you money in accrued interest over time.
-This makes them significantly more affordable in the long run.
+The main benefit of subsidized loans is that, for certain times the federal government pays the interest, therefore saving you money in cumulative interest over time.
+Long term, this makes them much more reasonably priced.

 1. Loan Limits: